 "The courts of criminal appeals are courts of limited jurisdiction, defined entirely by statute."
 United States v.
 Arness, 74 M.J.
 441, 442 (C.A.A.F.
 2015).
 Article 66(d), UCMJ, provides that this Court "may only act with respect to the findings and sentence as entered into the record under section 860c of this title."
 10 U.S.C. § 866(d).
 It does not authorize this Court to act on the collateral consequences of a conviction, such as the firearms prohibition.
 This Court has said as much before.
 In United States v.
-Lepore, this Court held that the firearms prohibition was a collateral matter outside the scope of this Court's authority under Article 66, UCMJ, and that the Court therefore lacked authority to "direct correction of the 18 U.S.C. § 922 firearms prohibition"

-on a court-martial order.
+Lepore, this Court held that the firearms prohibition was a collateral matter outside the scope of this Court's authority under Article 66, UCMJ, and that the Court therefore lacked authority to "direct correction of the 18 U.S.C. § 922 firearms prohibition" on a court-martial order.
 81 M.J. at 760-63.
 In so holding, this Court reasoned that the firearms prohibition "relates to a reporting mechanism external to the UCMJ and Manual for Courts-Martial," and "was not a finding or part of the sentence, nor was it subject to approval by the convening authority."
 Id. at 763. "[T]he mere fact that a firearms prohibition annotation, not required by the Rules for Courts-Martial, was recorded on a document that is itself required by the Rules for Courts-Martial is not sufficient to bring the matter within [this Court's] limited authority under Article 66, UCMJ."
 Id.
 This Court recently re-affirmed this position in United States v.
-Vanzant, where it reiterated that the firearms prohibition was a collateral consequence that was beyond its statutory authority to review.
-M.J. , No. ACM 22004, 2024 CCA LEXIS 215, at 24 (A.F.
+Vanzant, where it reiterated that the firearms prohibition was a collateral consequence that was beyond its statutory authority to review. \\ M.J. \\, No. ACM 22004, 2024 CCA LEXIS 215, at \24 (A.F.
 Ct.
 Crim.
 App.
 May 28, 2024).

 Appellant, for his part, contends that this Court's jurisprudence is "at odds" with our superior court's decision in United States v.
 Lemire, in which the Court of Appeals for the Armed Forces ordered the Army to delete an annotation regarding sex offender registration from a promulgating order.
 82 M.J.
-263 n.
-(C.A.A.F.
+263 n.\ (C.A.A.F.
 2022) (decision without published opinion).
-Relying entirely on a 20-word footnote3 in a summary decision without a published opinion, Appellant insists that the Lemire decision stands for the proposition that CAAF can order correction of administrative errors in post-trial paperwork; that CAAF believes the CCA can address collateral consequences; and that CAAF and the CCAs have the power to address "constitutional errors...even if the Court deems them to be a collateral consequence."
+Relying entirely on a 20-word footnote in a summary decision without a published opinion, Appellant insists that the Lemire decision stands for the proposition that CAAF can order correction of administrative errors in post-trial paperwork; that CAAF believes the CCA can address collateral consequences; and that CAAF and the CCAs have the power to address "constitutional errors...even if the Court deems them to be a collateral consequence."
 (App.
 Br.
-Appx.
-A at 4.)
-As in Vanzant, this Court should be "[un]persuaded the CAAF's decision in Lemire gives us cause to revisit or overrule Lepore."
-2024 CCA LEXIS 215, at 25.
-Although Lemire is technically a published decision, it is devoid of substance-it did not call attention to a rule of law or procedure, nor did it analyze why the ordered correction was viable and appropriate in that case.
-Accordingly, it is not the kind of decision that can be treated as precedent, and this Court should continue to decline to do so.
-See Rule 30.4(a), Air Force Court of Criminal Appeals, Rules of Practice and Procedure.4

-3 "It is directed that the promulgating order be corrected to delete the requirement that Appellant register as a sex offender."
-Lemire, 82 M.J. at 263 n..
+&lt;sup>2 "It is directed that the promulgating order be corrected to delete the requirement that Appellant register as a sex offender."
+Lemire, 82 M.J. at 263 n.\.